Bomb threat: Public figures

 Bomb threats against political figures such as the President of the United States, occur regularly and are illegal under the United States Code Title 18, Section 871 law.

-The British royal family, specifically Queen Elizabeth, has faced bomb threats based on blame for the actions of the British government.
+The British royal family, specifically Queen Elizabeth, has faced bomb threats as a reaction to policies of the British government.
 Celebrities may also be the victims of bomb threats, especially those who have expressed political views, or those who are leaders of political causes.
 Author Salman Rushdie and his publisher faced multiple bomb threats from Islamic fundamentalist groups because of his controversial book The Satanic Verses, which was interpreted by these groups as opposing Muslim ideology.